 Before BP places the first orders at new suppliers the selected supplier must hand in supplier information.
 As part of its quality management system, there is a quality management process to follow up on this internally for both new and existing production locations.
 For new suppliers, BP requires them to provide an audit before a formal business relationship can start.
 This could be a FWF or other audit report such as BSCI, SEDEX, SA8000.
 This is to ensure that new suppliers are prepared for auditing and know about the processes.
-BP could show audit reports and CAPs for the newly added suppliers accordingly.
-This evaluation is integrated in the decision making of whether to start production at a new supplier and to have a benchmark of the working conditions from the beginning.
+This evaluation is integrated into the decision making of whether to start production at a new supplier and to have a benchmark of the working conditions from the beginning.

-BP also conducts country risk assessments for its suppliers based on several benchmarks such as HDI.
+BP also conducts country risk assessments for its suppliers based on several benchmarks, such as Human Development Index (HDI), regular updates from Fair Wear Foundations and based on information from their production locations.
 In management meetings, BP's management discusses in which country and with which suppliers it wants to start a cooperation.